CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 Specify which resource properties are given to the lab taker.

-For the lab taker to get access to a gcp_project, a `console_url` resource reference must be provided.
+For the lab taker to get access to a `gcp_project`, a `console_url` resource reference must be provided.
-For the lab taker to get access to an aws_account, one of the following resource references must be provided:
+For the lab taker to get access to an `aws_account`, one of the following resource references must be provided:
 - `console_url`
 - `sts_link`
 - `vnc_link`